jsfenfen/990-xml-reader/README.md

 ## Installation

-#### The directions below are a hack--we should put this on pypy when released
+#### The directions below are a hack--we should put this on PyPI when released

 - git clone the repo
 - install locally using `$ pip install . ` from the directory with setup.py in it.
 It's painfully slow.
 You should now be able to run it as a command line utility, i.e. $ xirsx --help or $ xirsx_index --help